Allen Rainbolt

 December 20, 1942 - February 12, 2026

-Allen Dean Rainbolt peacefully passed away on February 12, 2026 in Denver, Colorado when he finally got his wish for, “the Good Lord to heal me or take me”.
+Allen Dean Rainbolt, age 83, peacefully passed away on February 12, 2026 in Denver, Colorado when he finally got his wish for, “the Good Lord to heal me or take me”.
 He was born in New Albany, Indiana on December 20, 1942.
-Allen spent most of his life in Fort Wayne, Indiana intermixed with short moves to Texas and Michigan before moving to Denver in 2021.
+Allen spent most of his life in Fort Wayne, IN intermixed with brief moves to Texas and Michigan before moving to Denver in 2021.

 Allen was a 1961 graduate of Southside High School, where he was an accomplished cross-country runner and met his first love, Juanita Wonderly.
 He was a long time International Harvester employee, and proud union steward, and eventually retired from Ft.
 Wayne’s Park Center where he was known for leaving sweet notes and funny comics for staff to find.